igrigorik/vimgolf/emacs/ROADMAP.md

     - Tab has been pressed on the Refactor to Helpers line and thus it's been expanded.

-    - The challenges

-            formatted text to markdown - You're converting some posts from an old blog to...
-            Line Zipper - Zip/pair related lines.

-        Have both been completed and thus are hidden.
+    - The challenges `formatted text to markdown` and `Line Zipper` have both been completed and thus are hidden.
 Could provide a customization setting that turns this off completely, as well as an `M-x vimgolf-show-all` function to toggle the hiding.

     - Fill column has been set to 80